Raiden (Metal Gear): Critical reaction

 Raiden's replacement of fan favorite Solid Snake in Metal Gear Solid 2 proved controversial; GamesRadar considered the replacement a reason to dislike the series.
-The same site criticized Raiden's role in Metal Gear Solid 2 several times and called his inclusion one of the worst aspects of the game.
-Snake's voice actor, David Hayter, was also surprised by the inclusion of Raiden in Sons of Liberty believing his character was meant to be the returning protagonist.
-In 2004, GameAxis Unwired published a fake interview in which Hideo Kojima expressed regret for creating the character.
-While calling Metal Gear Solid 2 one of the biggest disappointments in video-game history, UGO Networks Marissa Meli cited Raiden's debut as a key problem with the game.
+The same site criticized Raiden's role in Metal Gear Solid 2 and called him one of the worst aspects of the game.
+Snake's voice actor, David Hayter, was also surprised by the inclusion of Raiden in Sons of Liberty, believing his character was meant to be the returning protagonist.
 The book Playing with Videogames states that Raiden's inclusion was intended to surprise Metal Gear fans who, instead of playing as Snake, played as his opposite.
 Writer James Newman commented that fans' reactions were highly negative; they acted as though Kojima had betrayed their expectations.
 He compared Raiden to the controversial Star Wars character Jar Jar Binks.
 Newman considered trailers for Metal Gear Solid 3: Snake Eater in which Raiden is mocked to be Konami's comic response to fans' disapproval.
 Eurogamer's Tom Bramwell enjoyed Raiden's role, commenting that his interactions with the other characters also helped expand Solid Snake's character.
-Raiden's introduction was given an award for "Biggest Surprise" by GameSpot in 2001, while Dave Meikleham from GamesRadar listed his appearance as one of the biggest plot twists in a video game because the trailers did not show him.
-Meikleham also called Raiden a "surprisingly likeable character" and found his dynamic with Solid Snake appealing.
+Raiden's introduction was given an award for "Biggest Surprise" by GameSpot in 2001, while Dave Meikleham from GamesRadar called Raiden a "surprisingly likeable character" and found his dynamic with Snake appealing.
+On the other hand, Raiden proved to be more popular in Japan; according to Yoji Shinkawa this was because he matched the stereotype of the manga hero.